MayhemMooseSTFC/S97-RoE/README.md

 Server 97 rules of engagement (RoE) are as follows.

 **All pvp targets are allowed, unless they are:**
  - Any SURVEY ship that is under its protected cargo limit (aka "UPC").
-Survey ships have an upside-down triangular icon that resembles a drill.
+Surveys have an upside-down triangular icon that resembles a drill.
  - Any ships in a part of space that requires a token or similar commodity to enter (aka "token space").
  - Any ship participating in an active armada or a ship that is obviously being placed for an armada.